 The proposed Future Land Use Plan includes areas currently outside the Village boundaries.
 The plan calls for incorporation of these areas into the Village over time in order to facilitate their orderly development.
 The process for amending the boundaries of a Village is outlined in Section 6 of PA 3 of 1895, The General Law Village Act.
 It gives the County Board of Commissioners final authority in approving any changes proposed by a Village.
-The Village and Shiawassee Township to address the boundary adjustments foreseen in the plan.
+The Village of Bancroft proposes the development of cooperative agreement between the Village and Shiawassee Township to address the boundary adjustments foreseen in the plan.
 The key elements of that agreement would be: